 While all normal admissions requirements for the MCP degree at the University of Cincinnati must be satisfied for acceptance into the MCP/Coverdell Fellows Program, all applicants must be American citizens and have completed service in the Peace Corps.
 Additional materials for the Fellows application include a signed Description of Service and a separate statement of purpose for participation in the Fellows Program.

-Requirements are the same for MCP except that students also must apply and be accepted into the College of Law.
+Coverdell application requirements are the same for MCP except that students must also apply and be accepted into the College of Law.

 - A copy of the applicant’s Description of Service (DOS)

-- An essay indicating how their Peace Corps service directly related to pursuing a career in community planning and their interest in studying in the School of Planning at the University of Cincinnati
+- Motivation statement explaining interest in the Coverdell Fellows Program.
+The essay should indicate how their Peace Corps service directly related to pursuing a career in community planning and their interest in studying in the School of Planning at the University of Cincinnati

 - A digital résumé appropriate for placement in a community agency